harinlee83/DuoTranslator/README.md

 # DuoTranslator

-This app was built from Python, Flask, HTML, and CSS.
+This app was built from Python (Flask), HTML, and CSS.

 Website styling and images sourced from: https://duos.broadinstitute.org/